tornado-repositories/.github/profile/README.md

 These repositories are intended as an archival project only.
 They are yours to clone and fork.
 They will not be actively developed, which means that over time they will gradually become obsolete.
 If open source Tornado Cash development resumes (even under a different team of developers), I may periodically clone copies of their repositories here.
 In the future this organization may also evolve to host archival forks of other non-TC privacy projects, should I determine that they are also at risk of sanctions-based code removal.

+### Additional repositories

+After adding the initial repositories, several additional repositories were provided by anonymous contributors.
+These will be added one at a time after I have a chance to manually verify the hashes against cached copies of the original GitHub website.
+So far the public repositories include:

+* tornado-onion

+A new repository called [GOOGLE_CACHE](https://github.com/tornado-repositories/GOOGLE_CACHE) contains details on the hash verification, as well as links/copies of the cached web pages.